-Sport is taught both by the class teachers and by visiting specialists.
+Sport is taught by the class teachers, our sports coach and by visiting specialists.
 We are fortunate to have visits from teachers from the North Oxfordshire School Sports Partnership (NOSSP).
 Swimming is taught to children from Year 3 upwards.
 NOSSP also gives us access to inter-school sport events and these are arranged throughout the year for different year groups.

 Music is taught by a specialist teacher right from the start.
 Children sing frequently, both in music lessons and in collective worship.
 Each child takes part in a dramatic production (with songs) at least once each year, and different classes have the opportunity to lead services in the church.